TETFUND, British Council Partner to Boost Nigeria’s Education Sector

 He further revealed that TETFund has suspended its overseas scholarship programme, opting instead to channel resources into in-house training and institutional capacity building.

-“For the next few years, we will prioritize training within Nigeria,” Echono stated.
-“We recognize that some specialized knowledge may not yet be available locally, and this partnership will help bridge that gap.”
+“For the next few years, we will prioritize training within Nigeria,” Echono stated, adding: “We recognize that some specialized knowledge may not yet be available locally, and this partnership will help bridge that gap.”